Biogeography: 20th and 21st century

 The publication of The Theory of Island Biogeography by Robert MacArthur and E.O.
 Wilson in 1967 showed that the species richness of an area could be predicted in terms of such factors as habitat area, immigration rate and extinction rate.
 This added to the long-standing interest in island biogeography.
 The application of island biogeography theory to habitat fragments spurred the development of the fields of conservation biology and landscape ecology.

 Classic biogeography has been expanded by the development of molecular systematics, creating a new discipline known as phylogeography.
 This development allowed scientists to test theories about the origin and dispersal of populations, such as island endemics.
-For example, while classic biogeographers were able to speculate about the origins of species in the Hawaiian Islands, phylogeography allows them to test theories of relatedness between these populations and putative source populations in Asia and North America.
+For example, while classic biogeographers were able to speculate about the origins of species in the Hawaiian Islands, phylogeography allows them to test theories of relatedness between these populations and putative source populations on various continents, notably in Asia and North America.

 Biogeography continues as a point of study for many life sciences and geography students worldwide, however it may be under different broader titles within institutions such as ecology or evolutionary biology.

-In recent years, one of the most important and consequential developments in biogeography has been to show how multiple organisms, including mammals like monkeys and reptiles like lizards, overcame barriers such as large oceans that many biogeographers formerly believed were impossible to cross.
+In recent years, one of the most important and consequential developments in biogeography has been to show how multiple organisms, including mammals like monkeys and reptiles like squamates, overcame barriers such as large oceans that many biogeographers formerly believed were impossible to cross.
 See also Oceanic dispersal.